edualvarado/inf633-2021-2022/index.md

 </p>

 Once you have it, think about particular applications.
 Characters that follow autonomously a piece of food, or animals that run away from "anti-goals" such as predators.
 There are many options!
 We will see more in the next session.

+<a name="Session03Human"></a>
+### Bonus: Controllable character with FK and IK

+If you have time, you can try to set a character controllable by Forward Kinematics, and using IK just to adapt its feet on the ground.
+This character is already included in the hierarchy, *Controllable Characters > Human - (Controller + IK)*.
+In the Game window, you can change the display to *Display 2* to set a third-person view.
+You can controll the human using the keyboard arrows or WASD keys.

+Inside `03 - Character Animation > 02 - Biped Controller with IK` you will find the script `PlayerControllerIKFeetPlacementTask.cs`.
+All the information about this task can be found in the repo in a separated document, under the `Docs` folder.

 ## SESSION 04 - Crowds and Evolution